teckel12/LuaTelemetry/README.md

 ## Tips & Notes

-* If the script doesn't run or you get a memory error, enable the `luac` build option in your OpenTX firmware
+* Make sure you enable the `luac` build option in your OpenTX firmware
 * Between flights (before armed), long-press the Enter/dial and select `Reset telemetry` to reset telemetry values
 * Optional (but highly suggested) current sensor needed for fuel and current displays
 * Uses transmitter settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings